apache/datasketches-python/docs/source/quantiles/kll.rst

 inverse functions `get_rank()`, `get_pmf()` (Probability Mass Function), and `get_cdf()`
 (Cumulative Distribution Function).

-As of May 2020, this implementation produces serialized sketches which are binary-compatible with the equivalent Java implementation only when template parameter `T = float` (32-bit single precision values).

 Given an input stream of `N` items, the `natural rank` of any specific item is defined as its index `(1 to N)` in inclusive mode or `(0 to N-1)` in exclusive mode